Prabhas And Shraddha Kapoor Are The New Love Birds? Shocking Tweets Of A Journalist Go Viral!

 Officially In A Relationship?

 It is popular entertainment journalist Umair Sandhu who has come up with some shocking details regarding this.
 According to him, the closest friends of the top stars have revealed that they are in a relationship.
 "BREAKING NEWS : New Hottest Couple in #India !
-As per their Closest Friends, #Prabhas & #ShraddhaKapoor Officially in Relationship now ����! #Saaho Fever Starts all over.", he wrote on his Twitter account.
+As per their Closest Friends, #Prabhas & #ShraddhaKapoor Officially in Relationship now ����! #Saaho Fever Starts all over.", he wrote on his Twitter account. (sic)

 Exchanged Gifts

-Meanwhile, the journalist has also added that Prabhas had handed over a few precious gifts to the Saaho Lady after the completion of dubbing.
+Meanwhile, the journalist also added that Prabhas had handed over a few precious gifts to the Saaho lady after the completion of dubbing.
 "After Finished #Saaho Dubbing, #Prabhas gifted Precious Gifts & Car to # ShraddhaKapoor!
-Love Birds in Town", Umair Sandhu penned another Tweet.
+Love Birds in Town", Umair Sandhu penned another Tweet. (sic)

 Signed Another Venture